Salt Spring Island: History

 Salt Spring Island was the first in the Colony of Vancouver Island and British Columbia to allow settlers to acquire land through pre-emption: settlers could occupy and improve the land before purchase, being permitted to buy it at a cost per acre of one dollar after proving they had done so.
 Before 1871 (when the merged Colony of British Columbia joined Canada), all property acquired on Salt Spring Island was purchased in this way; between 1871 and 1881, it was still by far the primary method of land acquisition, accounting for 96% of purchases.
 As a result, the history of early settlers on Salt Spring Island is unusually detailed.
+In 1891, the population of the Salt Spring Island subdistrict was of 436.

-Demographically, early settlers of the island included not only African Americans, but also Native Hawaiians, First Nation peoples, and British Isles settlers, including English, Irish, and Scots.
 The method of land purchase helped to ensure that the land was used for agricultural purposes and that the settlers were mostly families.
 Ruth Wells Sandwell in Beyond the City Limit indicates that few of the island's early residents were commercial farmers, with most families maintaining subsistence plots and supplementing through other activities, including fishing, logging, and working for the colony's government.
 Some families later abandoned their land as a result of lack of civic services on the island or other factors, such as the livestock-killing cold of the winter of 1862.

-During World War II, 77 Japanese Canadians living on Salt Spring Island were forcibly relocated away from the coast due to the Internment of Japanese Canadians.
+During World War II, 77 Japanese Canadian families living on Salt Spring Island were forcibly relocated away from the coast due to the Internment of Japanese Canadians.
 Gavin C. Mouat was appointed Custodian of the properties they left behind.
-Mouat sold the properties below market value using his Custodial rights without the consent of the owners.
+Despite evidence of verbal reassurances given to the families in which Mouat said "when you come back, not one chopstick will be missing from your home," Mouat sold the properties below market value using his Custodial rights without the consent of the owners.
 Salt Spring Lands Ltd., of which Mouat was the president, ended up purchasing some of the properties.
-Only one of the interned families, the Murakami's, purchased property on the island again and returned.
+Only one of the interned families, the Murakamis, purchased property on the island again and returned.